clairefro/learn-rw/README.md

 1. Add gitlocalize workflow for that language, mapping source (English) content to directories prefixed with that language's code
 2. Add that language code to the `Languages` union in `types.d.ts`
 3. Add UI string translations in components
+4. Add lang to `LanguageSwitcher` options
-4. Add language code to `config.publishedLanguages` when ready to publish a language
+5. Add language code to `config.publishedLanguages` when ready to publish a language

 ### How is this different than redwoodjs.com?